guillermodangelo/tesis/tesis.md

 ![Mapa de centroides, capitales departamentales y centro medio de población calculado según las fórmulas mencionadas.](mapas_graficas/centro_poblacion.pdf)

 Dada la menor complejidad, se comienza por el análisis de los flujos entre departamentos.

+Where do you start?
+In this paper the example of closed migration flow system will be used for demonstration, although the general principles can be applied to any similar flow system.
+The spatial interaction modelling process can be divided into two phases: The first involves fitting the model to existing data and calibrating ‘best fit’ parameters.
+This can be an end in itself when the model is used for exploratory analysis, as goodness-of-fit statistics allow the model builder to assess how well the model has been specified or how well the assumptions that have been made in the model are able to reproduce observed reality.
+The model parameters can also be interpreted with direct reference to the real world, for example with distance decay parameters allowing the assessment of the frictional effect of distance on migration moves (Fotheringham, and O'Kelly 1989).
+The second phase in the modelling process uses the calibrated parameters from the first phase as inputs into new estimation models which can produce flow approximations for missing or incomplete data.

+[@dennett2012]

 Aquí surge una primera complejidad, asociada a los ya mencionados solapamientos entres las movilidades pendulares, las residenciales y las migraciones, y refiere a la operacionalización del concepto de migrante interno.